 - Have completed at least six credit hours of upper division coursework in the major.

 - Be on track to graduate with the undergraduate degree two semesters after being accepted into the program.

 Students who do not meet these criteria may still apply to the MSUS program through the standard process as they near completion of their undergraduate program.

 Approval and Application process

 The accelerated master’s application is a two-step process.
 Students must first be approved to begin the accelerated master’s (4+1).
-The approval process begins with the School of Sustainability approval application, due March 1st of their junior year.
+The approval process begins with the School of Sustainability approval application, due March 1st of their junior year (or equivalent).
 Approval is needed in order to begin taking graduate classes during their senior year (or equivalent).
 Phase 1 is considered provisional admittance to the accelerated master’s program.
 In order to be fully admitted, students must also complete phase 2 of the application process.